antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 ## Changelog

-All notable changes being tracked in the [changelog](./docs/changelog.md) file.
+All notable changes are being tracked in the [changelog](./docs/changelog.md) file.

 ## License

-This library licenced under MIT license.
+This library licenced under the MIT license.

 Feel free to contribute!